lorebooks-wiki/homepage/src/legal/tos.md

 # Terms of Service

-Effective: Februrary 1, 2025 / Last modified: January 10, 2025
+_**Last updated**: January 18, 2025 (effective February 1, 2025)_

 This Terms of Service outlines the policies we enforce in content hosted under `lorebooks.wiki` domain service, including our Hosting and Acceptable Use Policy.
 The [Community Code of Conduct] is also part of your agreement with this ToS in terms of community participation in Recap Time Squad's community and technical spaces.